EpiJunkie/epijunkie.github.io/_posts/2016-03-12-pwm-fan-controller-with-arduino.md

 ---
 title: PWM fan controller with Arduino.
-tags: [epijunkie.com, guide, freeradius, wpa enterprise, fde]
+tags: [epijunkie.com, pwm controller, arduino]
 style: border
 color: primary
 description: Due to the loud fans in my Supermicro 847 JBOD, I create a PWM fan controller to manage the 7x fans using an Arduino.